 Could it be anything else rather than implantation bleeding?

-If you still have discharge and you aren’t pregnant then following might be the reasons:
+If you still have discharge and you aren’t pregnant then the following might be the reasons:

 - Dietary alterations

-- Vaginal infection (bacterial vaginosis, candida albicans, Chlamydia, gonorrhea)
+- Vaginal infection (bacterial vaginosis, candida albicans, Chlamydia, gonorrhoea)

 - Make sure you don’t mix up implantation bleeding with the following:

-- While noticing bleeding or spotting during pregnancy is a worst feeling because first thing that comes into your mind is miscarriage.
-Miscarriage is the loss of conceptus within first 20 weeks of pregnancy.
+- While noticing bleeding or spotting during pregnancy is the worst feeling because the first thing that comes into your mind is a miscarriage.
+Miscarriage is the loss of concepts within the first 20 weeks of pregnancy.
 But blood comes in gushes; blood comes out together with amniotic fluid.